Fanfare for the Common Man (Emerson, Lake & Palmer song): Production

-Greg Lake remembers the first time ELP played the adaptation:
+Greg Lake later described the first time ELP played the adaptation:

 It was just wonderful how it came about: We were recording in Montreux, Switzerland, in 1976, and Keith was playing it as a piece of classical music.
 I played this shuffle bass line behind him and all of a sudden it started to connect.
 Then Carl came in and we three started to play it.
-Luckily, the engineer had a two-track running, and that is what’s on the record - the first time we played through the piece.
+Luckily, the engineer had a two-track running, and that is what's on the record - the first time we played through the piece.